tecladocode/web-dev-bootcamp/curriculum/section12/README.md

 ---
-name: 'Project 3: Portfolio'
+name: 'Project 3: Portfolio Page'
 ---

-# Project 3: Portfolio
+# Project 3: Portfolio Page

 In this section you'll be making a Portfolio page to showcase the projects you've built!